spcourse/python/en/checkpy/contents.md

     +  # # # #             <---- actual third line
     ? +       +            <---- the actual third line has an additional character (a space)

-So all lines of the output of your code have an additional leading space.
+So, all lines of the output from your code have an additional leading space.

-### An actual Python error
+### Actual Python error

-Sometimes you get something like this:
+Sometimes, you might encounter something like this:

     $ checkpy greedy
     Testing: greedy.py